 Years ago, there were significant key differences between how the major search engines evaluated content.
 For example, Bing/Yahoo! cared more about on-page optimization while Google cared more about backlinks.
-Now, SEO best practices for any search engine are heavily weighted towards providing a positive user experience.
+Now, SEO best practices for any search engine and business directories are heavily weighted towards providing a positive user experience.
 Be sure to set up both Google Search Console profiles and Bing Webmaster Tools for your brand’s website.
 Submit your sitemap to both interfaces and also pay attention to the feedback these tools provide.

 How can we rank new locations quickly?

 Establishing local search visibility for a new website can be incredibly challenging for even one store, let alone over 1,000 at a time.
 Longer established domains are more likely to have a strong backlink profile that gives them a ranking advantage in search engines.
-However, the greater opportunity for quick wins at the local level is in your local listings.
+However, the greater opportunity for quick wins at the local level is in your local business profiles.
 It takes a concerted effort and the right technology to bring hundreds of locations online quickly, but it can be done.
 See what it looks like in practice in this case study where a seasonal retailer generated the local visibility to produce measurable foot traffic and in-store sales gains within just weeks of opening its 1,400 pop-up stores.

 How important are local reviews?